-In case of live vaccines, the behavior of the vaccine agent(s) in animal populations should be documented (e.g. spread, persistence in the environment), if deemed necessary following results obtained in controlled animal during development stage.
+In case of live vaccines, the behavior of the vaccine agent(s) in animal populations should be documented (e.g. lateral spread), if deemed necessary following results obtained in controlled animal during development stage.
+This is required only when the vaccine strain is new (the strain was not part of any available vaccines).